Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 The first thing I noticed as I was descending into the Joliette station was a very strong and unique smell.

-Up until I started writing this article, I honestly thought that the reason of this smell is the Michelin-made rubber tires that each train "wears" to get going.
+Up until I started writing this article, I honestly thought that the reason for this smell was the Michelin-made rubber tires that each train "wears" to get going.
 But I've been wrong all those years!

 The real reason is the peanut oil used to grease the trains’ wooden brake shoes.
 These shoes are proudly made from Quebec-grown yellow birch.
 While it may seem a bit old-fashioned (frankly, it is outdated since most trains now use cast iron to make brake shoes), it's a nice tradition that I'm sure invokes nostalgia in many people when they smell that oil.
 Similarly, how I get nostalgic when I smell creosote in the Kyiv metro